bear-rsg/4m-association/themes/uikit/README.md

 uikit.min.css
 ~~~

-Hint: You can just generate the minified files yourself and if you don't want to change the ``STYLE``-setting you only have to download the one you need.title: (.*)
+Hint: You can just generate the minified files yourself and if you don't want to change the ``STYLE``-setting you only have to download the one you need.
-date: 2021-03-31

-date: 2021-03-30

 More specific settings for this theme.